 Contrary to what some young people might imagine, there is no specific age at which everyone feels old.

-In fact, you can be 70 years old but feel 30 on the inside, and momentarily forget that you’re a mature human until you glance at your reflection while passing a mirror.
+You can be 70 years old but feel 30 on the inside and momentarily forget that you’re a mature human until you glance at your reflection while passing a mirror.
 (That’s a common occurrence.
 Ask anyone who is 70.)

 For example, you realize that some things in life are out of your control.
 It’s hard work trying to make sense of everything around us every day, so, over time, you learn to surrender a bit more and not worry about things you can ultimately do nothing about.

 Falsehood: It’s All Downhill from Here (the Worst Myth)

 Just because you’ve hit a certain age doesn’t mean that the rest of your life is predetermined.
-You still have free will and the ability to create your own destiny.
+You still have free will and the ability to create your destiny.

 There will be more moments ahead of you when you experience feelings of joy or fulfillment.

 You will feel more comfortable in your own skin.

 Volunteering is an effective way to interact socially while helping your local community, and it’s more enjoyable and meaningful than you might imagine.

 By dedicating yourself to a cause you care about, you’re not only improving the lives of those around you – but you’re also bettering your own life in many ways:

-- Volunteering keeps you mentally and physically active.
+- Volunteering keeps you mentally and physically effective.

 - Volunteering can help you make new friends and expand your network of contacts.

-- Volunteering combats depression by encouraging social interaction and physical activity, both of which are important for mental health.
+- Volunteering combats depression by encouraging social interaction and physical activity, which are essential for mental health.

 - Volunteering brings fun and fulfillment to your life.

-In addition to its social aspect, volunteering gives you a sense of purpose that’s known to increase overall happiness and reduce stress levels.
+In addition to its social aspect, volunteering gives you a sense of purpose, increasing your overall happiness and reducing stress levels.
 You’ll be contributing to something bigger than yourself while getting the opportunity to develop new talents or pursue old passions in a positive environment.